-She is also head of state in Canada, Australia, New Zealand and Jamaica, not to mention far-flung regions such as Papua New Guinea, and places like the Falklands.
+She is also head of state in Canada, Australia, New Zealand, Jamaica, as well as Papua New Guinea, and the Falklands amongst others.

 Rome was also founded this day